irrelevation/talks/Web Security.md

 ## TODO

 - A short intro to all ## headings under 2.
+- why security by obscurity is a bad idea
+- trust in the context of security
 - trust boundaries, shift from server-side to trusted service layers
 - Single vs multi factor auth
 - the principle of least privilege